vkdolea/age-system/README.md

 14. **Aim:** extra bonus added to attack rolls when Aim maneuver is used, besides the standard value.
 15. **Ability Names:** these are play bonuses to the specific Ability.
 16. **Speed:** adds to Speed Mod field.
+17. **Focus:** adds bonus to Focus maching the name, as long as the character has the given Focus on its character sheet.
+18. **Attack Bonus:** adds to attack rolls.
+19. **All Test:** general bonus adding to all tests, except for attack/damage rolls.

 ## Credits
 ### Icons